arcticmatt/nextjs-firebase-bug/README.md

-TLDR: click around while the network tab is open.
-The browser history state changes but `page_view` events are not logged.
+# Repo steps
+1. Pull the repo
+2. Run `yarn dev`
+3. Go to http://localhost:3000.
+Click the "Main" button.
+Then click the "Other" button.
+Clicking these buttons performs client-side navigation and changes the browser history state.
+4. While doing the clicking described above, observe the network tab.
+Filter by "collect."
+Notice that `page_view` events are not being logged even though the browser history state is changing.

+# Issue description
 Repo for the bug described in https://github.com/firebase/firebase-js-sdk/issues/4291#issuecomment-760435133.
 The issue is also described below.

 There is a behavior difference between a Google analytics property linked to Firebase and a Google analytics property that is not linked.